-In Indian cuisine, we don’t often celebrate our breads as much as we do our curries or biryanis.
-Paratha or roti is simply faded into background as an essential accompaniment.
+In Indian cuisine, we don’t often celebrate our bread as much as we do our curries or biryanis.
+Paratha or roti is simply faded into the background as an essential accompaniment.
 But the truth is, no matter how good the subzi or the curry is, it is transformed into a great meal only when there is a good paratha or roti to eat with.

 I am attempting to bring the humble plain paratha into focus today.
-No fancy stuffing, no refined flour (maida) just simple, traditional and healthy whole wheat paratha recipe (with step by step photos!), which can even turn a simple bowl of yoghurt into a meal.
+No fancy stuffing, no refined flour (maida) just simple, traditional and healthy whole-wheat paratha recipe, which can even turn a simple bowl of yogurt into a meal.

 - After 15 minutes, knead the dough again for about 5 minutes.
 I have learned this from my grandma — the more you knead the dough, the softer your bread will be.
 So no shortcuts on this one!

 - Divide the dough into 6-8 portions and make balls.